jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ## Summary Statistics

-Calculating summary statistics is a common task in data science.
-One simple metric is the count of observations (rows) by a categorical variable.
+Calculating summary statistics like counts, means, and medians is a good initial step to understand a dataset.
+To count observations (rows) by a categorical variable, we can use the [count](https://dplyr.tidyverse.org/reference/tally.html) function.
 Here we find the number of rows for each value of the ‘cyl’ (cylinders) column:

 ``` r
 count_cyl <- mpg %>%